 National Accreditation with Commendation from the Commission on Cancer of the American College of Surgeons

-The Commission on Cancer (CoC) of the American College of Surgeons has granted a three-year Accreditation with Commendation to the Cancer Center.
+The Commission on Cancer (CoC) of the American College of Surgeons has granted a three-year Accreditation with Commendation, Gold Level, to the Comprehensive Community Cancer Program.

 To earn voluntary CoC accreditation, a cancer program must meet or exceed 34 CoC quality care standards, be evaluated every three years through a survey process, and maintain levels of excellence in the delivery of comprehensive patient-centered care.
 Three-Year Accreditation with Commendation is only awarded to facilities that exceed standard requirements at the time of a triennial survey.